Screening and Mammogram Guidelines

 Considering having a mammogram?
 The current guidelines for mammogram screenings are as follows:

-• American Medical Association: annual mammograms at age 40
+• American Medical Association: annual mammograms starting at age 40

-• American College of Obstetricians and Gynecologists: annual mammograms at age 40
+• American College of Obstetricians and Gynecologists: annual mammograms starting at age 40

-• American College of Radiology: annual mammograms at age 40
+• American College of Radiology: annual mammograms starting at age 40

-• National Cancer Institute: annual mammograms at age 40
+• National Cancer Institute: every two years starting at age 50

-• American Cancer Society: annual mammograms at age 45.
+• American Cancer Society: annual mammograms starting at age 45

-• American College of Obstetricians and Gynecologists: annual mammograms at age 40.
+• American College of Obstetricians and Gynecologists: annual mammograms starting at age 40

-Between the age of 40-45 women should have the choice to start annual Breast Cancer screening with mammography if they wish.
+Between the age of 40-45 women should have the choice to start annual breast cancer screening with mammography if they wish.
 Most guidelines also say that if a woman doesn’t start having annual mammograms at age 40, annual mammogram screening should start at age 50.
 Still, there is no one right mammogram screening age.
+The NCI recommends that conversations with your doctor should begin at age 40.

 When you receive your mammogram screening results, talk to your doctor about next steps if they are abnormal.
 A mammogram does not diagnose breast cancer.
 Learn more about how breast cancer is diagnosed here.